FAQs - Unemployment Insurance

 Example:

-The day a claim is filed, a base period is established and remains in effect until one year passes and the claim period expires.
-If a new claim is filed, previously used quarters drop off and new quarters are added (but they still equal four quarters or one full year).
-Your company remains in the base period as long as there were wages reported for any of the quarters considered.
+The day a claim is established, a base period is determined and remains in effect until one year passes and the claim period expires.
+If a subsequent claim is filed, a new base period is determined using different calendar quarters.
+Base period quarters used for a previous claim are not used again as the basis of a new claim.
+An employee’s wages with your company would be used in the base period of any future claim as long as there were wages reported by your company in any of the quarters considered.

 Return To Questions